Chart Color Schemes

 Bentley Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Bentley Park, as evaluated at the latest Census, consisted of 97.1% houses and 2.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 68.4% houses and 31.6% other dwellings.
-Home ownership in Bentley Park was at 18.2%, with the rest of dwellings either mortgaged (47.1%) or rented (34.7%).
-The median monthly mortgage repayment was $1,517, aligning with Non-Metro Qld's average, while the median weekly rent was $385, higher than Non-Metro Qld's figure of $315.
-Nationally, Bentley Park's mortgage repayments were lower at $1,517 compared to Australia's average of $1,863, and rents were higher at $385 compared to the national figure of $375.
+Dwelling structure in Bentley Park, as evaluated at the latest Census, comprised 97.1% houses and 2.9% other dwellings.
+In comparison, Non-Metro Qld had 68.4% houses and 31.6% other dwellings.
+Home ownership in Bentley Park was 18.2%, with mortgaged dwellings at 47.1% and rented dwellings at 34.7%.
+The median monthly mortgage repayment was $1,517, aligning with Non-Metro Qld's average.
+The median weekly rent was $385, higher than Non-Metro Qld's $315.
+Nationally, Bentley Park's mortgage repayments were lower at $1,517 compared to the Australian average of $1,863, while rents were higher at $385 against the national figure of $375.

 Frequently Asked Questions - Housing